Thursday, 31 October 2024

 Steve McGhie interjected.

-David SOUTHWICK: They are missing out on roads; they are missing out big time in Melton and that is because they have been forgotten.
+David SOUTHWICK: I am talking about transport infrastructure, member for Melton.
+I can tell you that they are missing out on transport.
+They are missing out on roads.
+They are missing out big time in Melton, and that is because they have been forgotten.
 In Melbourne’s north and Melbourne’s west they have been forgotten because we know, and the Minister for Transport Infrastructure at the table today knows, that 26 kilometres of track – the Suburban Rail Loop – is at the expense of everything else, including the member for Melton’s seat, which will not benefit from a single dollar of the Suburban Rail Loop’s $34.5 billion.
 I tell you what, I will come down with you, member for Melton.
 I will take a walk with you anytime, and we will ask people what the people of Melton think about the Suburban Rail Loop.
 Would you have me down, member for Melton?

 David SOUTHWICK: Great.
-Well, I will come down.
+I will come down.
 I will take that invitation, and we will go for a walk down in Melton and we will ask the constituents in Melton what they think about the Premier putting all of her eggs into one basket, the Suburban Rail Loop, at the expense of suburbs and electorates like Melton that are missing out.
-I will take that every single time, because I know this is a government that does not care about Victorians, the does not care really about building any homes, that does not care ultimately about the rental market, getting people out of queues and into a home, and does not care about choice.
+I will take that every single time, because I know this is a government that does not care about Victorians, does not care really about building any homes, does not care ultimately about the rental market, getting people out of queues and into a home, and does not care about choice.
 No voice, no choice.
 That is what this government wants to do, silence Victorians and try to run roughshod over each and every one of the people who are dealing with a housing crisis, a cost-of-living crisis and a debt crisis all attributed to the Labor Allan government that cannot manage money and cannot manage major projects.

-Lauren KATHAGE (Yan Yean) (15:18): ‘There were cranes in the sky,’ we heard from the member for Caulfield – cranes, cranes everywhere.
+Lauren KATHAGE (Yan Yean) (15:18): ‘There were cranes in the sky,’ we heard from the member for Caulfield – cranes everywhere.
 He was so pleased with himself.
 Well, maybe in the city, but in 2012, when those opposite extended the urban growth boundary out, out, out into the farmland, out where they had never been before, do you think there were any cranes building infrastructure in the outer suburbs?
 No, absolutely not.
 They were just busy making developers rich.
 They made them rich, and they put nothing in place for the people who would be coming out to live there.
 I am going to tell you the evidence.
 Between 2010 and 2014 – when who was in government, those opposite – how many dollars did they invest in infrastructure in my electorate of Yan Yean?
 How much?
 Nothing.
 Not a cent, not a skerrick, not a crane.
 There were no cranes in the sky in Yan Yean.
 I hope he enjoyed his cranes in the city, because they are coming back.
+The cranes are coming back to the inner suburbs, and I hope they like the second coming of the cranes, because we are going to be busy building houses and getting on with it.

 We heard more fanciful words from the member for Caulfield about this government saying, ‘This is where you live, this is what your only option is, this is what you get.’
 Well, I think that is what we are actually hearing from those opposite, who in many ways – overt and subtle – are telling us, ‘We don’t want your kind here.
 We don’t want your humble and hardworking people to come and live in our suburbs.
 Haven’t you heard the apartments are very expensive?’
 It is like that scene from Pretty Woman when she goes to the shop; we are being rejected from their special suburbs.

 We heard more of that from the member for Sandringham as well as the lead speaker on this bill for those opposite.
 He said, ‘Do you know that there’s an apartment for sale for $23 million?’
 Well, I did not – not in my circles, there is not.
 He suggested there should be a cap in this bill.
 He does not want expensive apartments to be included.
 He does not want stimulus for people to build and move into expensive apartments.
 It is nimbyism by stealth, because they want the apartments to not be built in their area.
 They want to make sure that they are far away from them.
 It is nimbyism by stealth, and we have got the proof there.
-We know that the member for Sandringham is against having people move in to his area.
+We know that the member for Sandringham is against having people move into his area.
 In 2021 he opposed 1048 apartments going into Highett – 1048 homes for Victorians opposed by the member for Sandringham.

 That just tells you everything about these people.
 You just cannot trust what they say.
 You cannot trust a single thing they say.
 I am nervous for the future, because what the member for Sandringham said when he spoke on this was that we – the Labor government – have had 10 years to demonstrate that we actually care about Victorians.
 What have we done to demonstrate our care for Victorians in those 10 years?
 Well, I am happy to inform the member for Sandringham, if he is interested, that we introduced free kinder, free TAFE and apartment standards.
 We made 10 times the number of new businesses available.
 We have introduced so much renewable energy, new hospitals and free nursing degrees.
 We did not cut Free Fruit Friday; in fact we have expanded the breakfast clubs.
 These are the ways that we have demonstrated that we care about Victorians.